JulianG/juliangaramendy.dev/content/blog/introducing-bananatabs/index.md

 ![too many tabs](./too-many-tabs.png)

-Or worse: you try -like me- to to group your tabs by task, or subject, or anything, and as a result you end up with too many windows instead:
+Or worse: you try -like me- to group your tabs by task, or subject, or anything, and as a result you end up with too many windows instead:

 ![too many windows](./too-many-windows.png)